-How to book: Stop by for first come, first served seating, or order delivery on Goldbelly.
+How to book: Stop by for first come, first served seating, or order takeout or delivery on Toast.

-Situated on Airport Blvd—a.k.a.
-Asian feast central—Sazan is Austin’s most popular and beloved ramen outpost.
-Obviously, it’s all about the noodles here.
-Its signature bowl is the Paitan Ramen, a steaming hot creamy broth bubbling with arugula, umami egg, and chicken or pork.
-It’s available in vegan and spicy versions, too—if you can handle a little heat, definitely try it, as it’s laced with a delicious nutty cream to soften the burn.
+Situated on Airport Boulevard, Sazan is Austin’s most popular and beloved ramen outpost.
+Obviously, it’s all about the noodles.
+Its signature bowl is the Paitan Ramen, a steaming hot creamy broth bubbling with arugula, umami egg, and chicken or pork—available in vegan and spicy versions.
 Also on the menu are Indomitable Chicken Wings (seasoned with curry rub and cilantro), Osaka-worthy Takoyaki octopus balls, mochi desserts, and a selection of Japanese-inspired craft cocktails (the Shun-Sational Old Fashioned is perfection), plus sake and beer.

 How to book: Stop by for first come, first served seating or order delivery via Uber Eats.

-Rainey Street may be torn down and undergoing a cookie-cutter makeover (outraged!), but Banger’s Sausage House and Beer Garden is going absolutely nowhere (phew!).
+Rainey Street may be torn down and undergoing a cookie-cutter makeover (outrageous!), but Banger’s Sausage House and Beer Garden is going absolutely nowhere (phew!).
 The beloved restaurant is, as you’ll guess, dedicated to the almighty sausage, and here you’ll sink your teeth into a jumbo variety of the stuff.
 There’s the classic Bratwurst, a spicy Italian, a beer-infused Drunk Chicken and even a cheesy Jalapeño Cheddar Brat.
 Plus all the sides and fixings, and wall after wall of beers on tap.
 Stop by for brunch, kick back over drinks with your pals, or stuff your face whilst listening to live music.
-Banger’s promises a bangin’ time, the good old Rainey Street way.

-How to book: Stop by for first time, first-served seating (expect long lines on weekends), or get takeout on Toast.
+How to book: Stop by for first come, first-served seating (expect long lines on weekends), or get takeout on Toast.

-One of the city’s fanciest restaurants, Ciclo is modern Texan with a Latin touch.
+Ciclo is modern Texan with a Latin touch.
 Choose between the indoor dining room or brunch out on the flourishing oak tree-covered patio overlooking Lady Bird Lake.
 Standout menu items include the Sea Scallop & Pork Belly with mole verde crudo and escabeche baby carrot as well as the classic Flambéed Texas Wagyu Tomahawk.
-Mains aside, you’ll also need to factor in stomach space for the House Bread; a mini cast iron of four of the most delectable and shiny parker house rolls you’ll probably ever taste, complete with pots of local butter and good flow honey.
+Mains aside, you’ll also need to factor in stomach space for the House Bread; a mini cast iron of four of the most delectable and shiniest Parker House rolls you’ll probably ever taste, complete with pots of local butter and good flow honey.
 If there’s ever an unforgettable breadbasket, this is it.
-As for dessert, the Coco Afogato with coconut ice cream, cookie and espresso, should do the trick.
-Speaking of which, the Sunday Brunch buffet is worth coming for the dessert station alone.
+As for dessert, the Coco Affogato with coconut ice cream, cookie and espresso, should do the trick.
+Speaking of which, the Sunday Brunch buffet is worth coming to for the dessert station alone.